OG-Hunter/seditiontracker.github.io-/docs/_suspects/shawn-price.md

 courthouse:
 raid:
 perpwalk:
-quote: 'i got really fucked up but me and 4 of my chapter brothers pushed that line and started it ourselves had to be done.'
+quote: "i got really fucked up but me and 4 of my chapter brothers pushed that line and started it ourselves had to be done."
 title: Shawn Price arrested on June 8, 2021
 description: Click for latest case details.
 Suspects innocent until proven guilty.
 author: seditiontrack